AICarope/Logistic-Regression-machine-learning-project-up/README.md

 - **Further optimize machine learning models** with cost-sensitive learning techniques.

 This project demonstrates how **machine learning can improve heart attack risk prediction in women**, paving the way for **more personalized, AI-driven healthcare interventions**.
 For instance this prototype [VivaHeart](https://github.com/AICarope/Deep-Learning-CNN-Artificial-Intelligence-Project) 🚀
-This project demonstrates how machine learning can improve heart attack risk prediction in women, paving the way for more personalized, AI-driven healthcare interventions.
-For instance, this prototype [VivaHeart](https://github.com/AICarope/Deep-Learning-CNN-Artificial-Intelligence-Project).🚀